jsfiddle/jsfiddle-users/README.md

 - Fiddle meta doesn't get passed to the UI when using Github Post API
 - Setting universal CSS selector `* {...}` breaks result frame, use `body * {...}` instead
+- Overwritting `window.name` in JS code, will break the editor after reloading the page